UniversalDevicesInc-PG3/udi-shelly-poly/POLYGLOT_CONFIG.md

 Value 192.168.1.1

 If you remove a RGBW2 from your system, delete the corresponding name/address entry in the Custom Configuration Parameter area of the Nodeserver Configuration.

+You can alos set logging level to debug using a custom configuration setting with a key of LOGGING and a value of DEBUG